Sheldenshi/Cross-the-Board/README.md

  Stones may be played in *any* empty spot on the play field

  A stone is captured if each of the adjacent spaces are occupied by the opposite colored stone.
-See Diagram A below.
+See Diagram 1 below.

- (Diagram A)
+ (Diagram 1)
  (Three examples of a black piece being captured)

    a b c d e         a b c d e